iyobo/react-spoon/README.md

 import React from 'react';
 import {ReactSpoon} from 'react-spoon';

-const someProvider = {...} //Redux, MobX or any provider const store = {...} //any props the provider needs
+const SomeProvider = {...} //Redux, MobX or any provider const store = {...} //any props the provider needs

 new ReactSpoon([